ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Introduction

 Reactive Streams is a cross-platform specification for processing a potentially infinite sequence of events across asynchronous boundaries (threads, processes, or network-connected computers) with non-blocking backpressure.
 A reactive stream contains a publisher, which sends forward _data_, _error_, _completion_ events, and subscribers, which send backward _request_ and _cancel_ backpressure events.
-There can also be intermediate processors between the publisher and the subscribers that filter or modify events.
+There can also be intermediate processors between the publisher and the subscribers that filter or transform events.

 <sub><em>Backpressure</em> is application-level flow control from the subscriber to the publisher to control the sending rate.</sub>